 Anh Ta '16

 Anh Ta, a member of the class of 2016 from Hanoi, Vietnam, will spend two months in Shanghai, China, as an intern with FTI Consulting, a global business consultancy firm, through the Shanghai Summer Internship program of CIEE, a non-profit organization.
 Ta is a double major in accounting and economics and plans to launch her future career in Shanghai.
 The program also offers an advanced course in Chinese language and participants are required to speak Chinese as much as possible.
 Ta is co-chair of the international student alliance committee of the Student Association for International Learning and a member of the University's women's choir Cantrici, the Pan-Asian Association for Cultural Exchange and the Multicultural Student Association.

-Katherine Uhlir, a member of the class of 2016 from Boulder, Colo., will extend her Spring Term course, Shakespeare in Performance, with a three-week extension as research assistant to Holly Pickett, associate professor of English at W&L. Uhlir will assist with research into sensual perception of idolatry in early modern English drama, focusing on archival research and the study of relics in the context of early modern drama.
-They will conduct the research at The Globe Theatre, the archives of the Victoria and Albert Museum and the British Museum in London as well as at Campion Hall in Oxford and Stonyhurst College in Lancashire.
+Katherine Uhlir, a member of the class of 2016 from Boulder, Colo., extended her Spring Term course, Shakespeare in Performance, to spend three weeks as research assistant to Holly Pickett, associate professor of English at W&L. They travelled to The Globe Theatre, the archives of the Victoria and Albert Museum and the British Museum in London as well as at Campion Hall in Oxford and Stonyhurst College in Lancashire.
 Uhlir is a resident of W&L's Leadership House, which focuses on involvement, leadership development, school spirit and community.

 Andrew Watson '15